-The Susitna Matanuska Area Plan is not the only way in which land management goals are implemented.
+The Yukon Tanana Area Plan is not the only way in which land management goals are implemented.
 The area plan is coordinated with a variety of other programs and projects implemented by the DNR and other state agencies.
 The following are some important issues that are not addressed in this plan:

 Non-DNR Lands.
-This plan does not apply to municipal, private, University of Alaska, Alaska Department of Transportation and Public Facilities, or Mental Health Trust lands.
-It only applies to those federal lands that have been selected for conveyance to the state.
+This plan does not apply to federal, municipal, private, University of Alaska, Alaska Department of Transportation and Public Facilities, or Mental Health Trust lands.

 Fish and Wildlife.
-Allocation of fish and game stocks and regulating methods and means of harvest are the responsibility of the state boards of Fisheries and Game.
+Management, maintenance, and protection of fish and wildlife resources are the responsibility of the Department of Fish and Game.
+Allocation of fish and game stocks and regulation of harvest methods, means, and timing are the responsibility of the state board of Fisheries and Game.